DrFate09/qidi_plus4_klipper/README.md

 This is **work in progress**.
 Do not use any of these configs or instructions unless you know what you're doing!
 These modifications are for experienced users.
 If you are not comfortable with a command line, linux, and electronics, please stop here!

-**ALSO NOTE: YOUR OEM SCREEN WILL NOT WORK AFTER FOLLOWING THESE STEPS**
+**ALSO NOTE: YOUR OEM SCREEN AND QIDI BOX WILL NOT WORK AFTER FOLLOWING THESE STEPS**

 You can opt to replace the screen and move to a KlipperScreen setup to get a functioning display.